 Primary Need: Industry based information.
 “What do I need to know to make an informed comparison?”

-Primary Need: Easy access and a stream lined process.
+Primary Need: Easy access and a streamlined buying process.

-Provide a solution (or lead magnet) that satisfies their primary need for each stage of the buying process.
-Access to this lead magnet moves your website visitor to lead status
+Place information on your website that satisfies their primary need for each stage of the buying process.

 The first step to building an effective website is to to be clear on how you want visitors to interact with your site once it's complete.
 How well you provide for their needs will drive the success of your site.